Landry333/TaxiApp/README.md

 # TaxiApp
-An application for taxi reservation and call
+An application for taxi reservation